metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

-- `api_key_secret_ref` (Attributes) API key to use to authenticate with Cloudflare.Note: using an API token to authenticate is now the recommended methodas it allows greater control of permissions. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--cloudflare--api_key_secret_ref))
+- `api_key_secret_ref` (Attributes) API key to use to authenticate with Cloudflare.
+Note: using an API token to authenticate is now the recommended method as it allows greater control of permissions. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--cloudflare--api_key_secret_ref))
 - `api_token_secret_ref` (Attributes) API token used to authenticate with Cloudflare. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--cloudflare--api_token_secret_ref))
 - `email` (String) Email of the account, only required when using API key based authentication.